This post may contain affiliate links, from which we earn an income.

 This is either your grey waste tanks or your leisure batteries.

-Check your batteries first; if the smell is located in your garage or wherever your leisure batteries are fitted and they are fizzing You’ll know if they are!) then your battery has ‘boiled’.
+Check your batteries first; if the smell is located in your garage or wherever your leisure batteries are fitted and they are fizzing (you’ll know if they are!) then your battery has ‘boiled’.

-- Leisure Batteries – boiling the battery will have discharged sulphuric acid onto the battery and its container, and you must assume the battery and container are both coated so do not touch them.
+- If your leisure batteries have boiled, the battery will have discharged sulphuric acid onto the battery and its container.
+You must assume the battery and container are both coated so do not touch them.
 Isolate the batteries in accordance with your motorhome instruction manual.
 Sadly, your battery has probably had it and will need to be replaced; most leisure batteries only last 3-4 years at most.

-This can be a hard one to know the cause of and there are a number of possible scenarios.
+A damp and musty smell in a camper can be a hard one to know the cause of and there are a number of possible scenarios.

-Check for any obvious signs of condensation, particularly where there is also lack of circulating air; above a pull down bed or beneath sofa cushions for example.
-Motorhome condensation is caused by introducing moisture into the warm environment of your motorhome.
-This could be from wet clothing if you’ve been out in the rain, the natural act of breathing over night combined with body heat or simply boiling the kettle.
-This moisture becomes trapped in the air and eventually settles inside your motorhome, unless there is circulating air to move it around and take it away.
+Check for any obvious signs of condensation or mould, particularly where there is also a lack of circulating air; above a pull down bed or beneath sofa cushions for example.
+Motorhome condensation and subsequent mould is caused by introducing moisture into the warm environment of your motorhome.
+This could be from wet clothing if you’ve been out in the rain, the natural act of breathing over night combined with body heat or simply boiling fresh water in the kettle.
+This moisture becomes trapped in the air and eventually settles inside your motorhome as condensation, unless there is circulating air to move it around and take it away.

 A damp smell could also be caused by a leak externally, where water is ingressing into the construction and fabric of the motorhome.
 It can take years for this to become noticeable, especially if it’s a small leak, which they usually are.

-CauseIt is highly likely that this will be caused by a poor electrical connection that’s been overloaded and is cooking the surrounding PVC and plastic.
+It is highly likely that a fishy smell will be caused by a poor electrical connection that’s been overloaded and is cooking the surrounding PVC and plastic.
 It could also be caused by cheap fuses overheating and melting the surrounding plastic.

 - Check the fuses, you may have a box or panel in a number of places so check your motorhome instructions.
 If you have a melted fuse, remove any 230v power source from the mains, power down your electrical systems in the van, switch off the electrical master switch where your main fuse box is and then remove the offending fuse with plastic fuse removal or electrical pointy nose pliers.
 If in any doubt about this, seek help from an auto-electrician or other suitably qualified person.

-- If the fuses all look ok, the you have a loose connection somewhere; this is where we advise you to find an auto-electrician as any diagnostics will involve removing socket covers and exposing wiring.
+- If the fuses all look ok, the you have a loose connection somewhere.
+This is where we advise you to find an auto-electrician as any diagnostics will involve removing socket covers and exposing wiring.

 If this smell is isolated to your fridge then you have leaking coolant, which can be corrosive.
 You can also check for yellow powdery deposits along the piping at the back of the fridge, the presence of which will confirm a leak.
 Gas fridges are different to electrically powered fridges as they need a small amount of coolant to keep them working correctly.